starkoreba/starkoreba/README.md

-Hi, I'm a student at Epitech and looking for an apprenticeship.
+# Hi, I'm known as Stark on the internet

 🔭 I’m currently working on find an apprenticeship<br>
 🌱 I’m currently learning C<br>